Escuela Libre de Derecho

-Escuela Libre de Derecho (ELD) is a law school in Mexico City founded in 1912.
+Escuela Libre de Derecho (ELD) is a private law school in Mexico City, Mexico.
+Founded in 1912, it is one of the oldest law schools in Mexico and the oldest private institution focused in teaching law.

 Since its establishment in 1912, the Escuela has had as its only mission the teaching of law, breeding from the principles of academic freedom, outside of any form of religiosity, or political ideology.
-Alumni of this school practice law in the private, as well as in the public sector, in every level of government, in the three branches of government and constitutionally autonomous organisms, and includes among its alumni two Mexican presidents, and former and current Supreme Court members.
+It has graduated many notable alumni, including two Mexican presidents, ten justices of the Mexican Supreme Court as well as notable politicians, notary publics, litigators and transactional law practitioners.

+The Escuela Libre de Derecho is known for its unique academic program, which consists of annual courses followed by a single oral examination.
+This structure has led to a notable attrition rate, with no more than 4,310 alumni in over 113 years.

 History

-Escuela Libre de Derecho was founded on July 24, 1912 by several alumni of the Escuela Nacional de Jurisprudencia in protest of the imposition of Luis Cabrera as the dean, overlooking Don Jorge Vera Estañol.
+Escuela Libre de Derecho was founded on July 24, 1912, by several alumni of the Escuela Nacional de Jurisprudencia in protest of the imposition of Luis Cabrera as the dean, overlooking Don Jorge Vera Estañol.

 Today, it is considered one of the most prestigious law schools in Mexico.

 Characteristics of the School

 Some of the fundamental characteristics of the school is that it is sponsored by the board of the Illustrious and National Bar Association of Mexico (Ilustre y Nacional Colegio de Abogados de México, in Spanish), and, in accordance with the "Regulatory Decree of Free Schools" (Decreto Regulatorio de Escuelas Libres, in Spanish) of October 22, 1929, on its first article it defines free schools as the teaching institutions sustained by private efforts and resources, that have for purpose to provide artistic, middle school, high school, or professional education; and on article 7 establishes that the concession granted by the then acting president, Emilio Portés Gil constituted the legal title of the authorized free school, giving the school a definitive right which cannot be canceled, having plain right to issue its diplomas according to its study plans, without the need of the recognition of the official validity of studies granted by the Public Education Secretary.
 Being the Escuela Libre de Derecho the only one in its type subject to said privilege regime.

 Another characteristic of this school is that its teachers do not receive a salary or monetary compensation whatsoever, which is why students only make a symbolic payment used to cover the school expenses.